Corey Bailey

 generally very stable, but there are always minute differences in the frequency of

-any two or more clocks.
-When used individually, this is not a problem, but
+time).
+When used individually, this is not a problem, but connect two digital

-accumulate over time.
-Eventually, one of the devices will be trying to read a
+Eventually, one of the devices will be trying to read a sample in the middle of the

-sample in the middle of the other device's tick, and the result is a small click or
+other device's tick, and the result is a small click or pop in the audio stream or

-pop in the audio stream or noticeable jump in the picture.
-In the consumer realm,
+noticeable jump in the picture.
+In the consumer realm, when you connect your

-when you connect your CD/DVD player to your home theater processor via a
+CD/DVD player to your home theater processor, via a digital interconnect cable,

-digital interconnect cable, the theater processor will adjust its clock to the
+the theater processor will adjust its clock to the incoming data stream, and all

-incoming data stream, and all works well.
-In the professional world, many digital
+works well.
+In the professional world, many digital devices are often connected

-devices are often connected together or to a single source (a mixer, for example),
+together or to a single source (a mixer, for example), and in order to avoid

-and, in order to avoid clocking errors over time, a central clock source is used
+clocking errors over time, a central clock source is used and fed to all of the

-and fed to all of the equipment.
-This central clock is known as a Word Clock
+equipment.
+This central clock is known as a Word Clock generator.

 References